agsb/milliForth-RiscV/README.md

 | during compilation | 1 | compile | execute | execute |
 | after IMMEDIATE | 2 | compile | compile | execute |

+Always compile is what POSTPONE does.

 In Milliforth, precedence is the IMMEDIATE flag and could be 0 or 1,

-By the way, now, tick and comma are in compiled dictionary, then
+By the way, tick and comma are in compiled dictionary.

-        Postpone is : POSTPONE ' , ; \ classics
+The postpone is : POSTPONE ' , ; ( classics )

 ## Colon and Semis

 The colon **:** makes a header by:
         1. copy HERE to HEAD
         2. copy LATEST to first cell;
         3. calculate the djb2 hash of the next word on TIB;
         4. copy hash to second cell;
         5. change STATE to compile (1);

-    In compile state, all non immediate words are compiled, and the immediate words are executed.
+In compile state, all non immediate words are compiled,
+        and the immediate words are executed.

 The semis **;** ends the word by:
         1. place a 'EXIT into last cell
         2. copy HEAD to LATEST
         3. change STATE to execute (0);

-    if the compilation is interrupted, STATE and LATEST keeps untouched, but some junk was placed and stays into dictionary.
+if the compilation is interrupted, STATE and LATEST keeps
+        untouched, but some junk was placed and stays into dictionary.
         Could clean that with more some code.